Psamtik II: Campaigns and battles

-As a result of Psamtik's devastating campaign, Kush's power was crushed, and its kings from Aspelta onwards lost any opportunity of ever regaining control of Egypt.
-Instead, the Nubian rulers decided to shift their capital further south from Napata to the relative safety of Meroë.
-Curiously, however, Psamtik II does not appear to have capitalized on his victory.
+As a result of Psamtik's campaign, Kush's power was weakened, and its lost the opportunity of regaining control of Egypt as they were intending.
+Instead, the Nubian rulers decided to shift their capital further south from Napata to the relative safety of Meroë although most Historians agree that this wasn't the only reason.
+Curiously, however, Psamtik II does not appear to have capitalized on his victory, possibly because of lack of troops after the fierce battle.
 His troops retreated back to the First Cataract, and Elephantine continued to be the southern border of Egypt.

 An outcome of this campaign was the deliberate destruction of monuments belonging to the 25th Dynasty Kushite kings in Egypt "by hacking out their names and the emblems of royalty from their statues and reliefs."
 Later, in 591 BC, during the fourth year of his reign, Psamtik II launched an expedition into Palestine "to foment a general Levantine revolt against the Babylonians" that involved, among others, Zedekiah of the Kingdom of Judah.
 Or according to Dan’el Kahn, "592 B.C. seems to be the date of the military reconquest of the Levant by Psammetichus II."